Validation

 message: "Talons must be less than {{max}} characters."

-Note there are two validators for talons.
-The required validator requires a value to be in this field and the length validator sets a maximum of 120 characters.
 The message key for each validator is simply the message that will be displayed if the validator parameters are not met.
-E.g. if a value of over 120 characters is provided, the user will see the validation message Talons must be less than 120 characters.
+E.g. if a value of over 120 characters is provided, the user will see an alert message Talons must be less than 120 characters.

 To integrate a translatable string key simply add your key using the & prefix.
 For example, your translation file might look like: